xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 TODO Make clear sense of the graph model and the notion of "control".

+- I can not make sense of the graph based arguments in this chapter.
+  - Maybe I need to read some "Causality -- Models, Reasoning and Inference" first.

 # CHAPTER 5 The Smoke-Filled Debate: Clearing the Air

 # CHAPTER 6 Paradoxes Galore!